eigerco/solana-spec/implementation-details.md

 >
 >Let's say there is also a node G that sends `Ma` to C, but G sends the message after nodes A and B. In this case G score would remain unchanged.
 The same would be for any other node sending `Ma` to C. Scores are only increased for the first two nodes that sent a message from a given origin.
 >
->After receiving `Ma` C would have three scores stored in RCE for the origin A: for both nodes A and B the score would be 1, for G it would be 0, and the `num_upserts` value would be 1.
+>After receiving the `Ma` message, C would have three scores stored in RCE for the origin A: for both nodes A and B the score would be 1, for G it would be 0, and the `num_upserts` value would be 1.

 When the number of `num_upserts` reaches a defined threshold (20 currently), nodes with the lowest score will be pruned: